Skip to Main Content

 About the Lantern

-The Lantern publishes three to six stories per week from the beginning of September to the end of May each year.
+The Lantern publishes three to six stories per week from Labor Day to Memorial Day each year.
 The Lantern is a member of the Colorado Student Media Association and is supported by the Frederick chapter of the Quill and Scroll International Honor Society for High School Journalists.

 Our Humble Beginnings: The Warrior Scout